timcharper/enelson.github.io/Behavior-Parameterization.md

 Plus, what if we want to filter out animals of type 'Cat'?
 What will we do?
 Write a new method called `filterCats`?
 And then write more methods for cat filters with many filtering options?

+What would be nice is to take an approach similar to what we were doing with type parameterization where we put in a place holder and let the user fill in the details later.
+But in this case, they fill in the behavior.
+We've seen that we can't possibly think up all the scenarios that a user would need for our methods, so why not just allow them to tell us?
+Enter in behavior parameterization.

+But how does one do this?
+Generics make this easy for types, but how do you put a place holder in for behavior?
+This is facilitated by functional interfaces.

+## Functional Interfaces

+A functional interface is very simple: it's just an interface with one method.
+Seems kind of weird right?
+Like a waste of typing to create an interface with just one method.
+But it'll soon be clear why this structure is important when we get to the section of lambda expressions.

+You may not realize it, but you've already been using functional interfaces without realizing it.
+Some examples are: `Runnable` and `Callable` to name a couple.
+Java 8 introduced some very important functional interfaces: `Function`, `Predicate`, `Consumer`, `Supplier` to name a few.

 ## Lambdas

 ##